 GeneCards Summary for LAMP2 Gene

 LAMP2 (Lysosomal Associated Membrane Protein 2) is a Protein Coding gene.
-Diseases associated with LAMP2 include Danon Disease and Cardiomyopathy.
-Among its related pathways are Response to elevated platelet cytosolic Ca2+ and Tuberculosis.
-GO annotations related to this gene include enzyme binding and protein domain specific binding.
+Diseases associated with LAMP2 include Danon Disease and Atrial Standstill 1.
+Among its related pathways are Response to elevated platelet cytosolic Ca2+ and Innate Immune System.
+Gene Ontology (GO) annotations related to this gene include enzyme binding and protein domain specific binding.
 An important paralog of this gene is LAMP1.